Learn about actual and potential costs

 Find the vendor to meet your needs

 Market share concentration is low, indicating a fragmented market.
-ProcurementIQ estimates there are 1,979 suppliers of LEDs in the market, the top four of which (Philips, Cree, Samsung and General Electric Company) account for less than 30.0% of total market revenue.
-The intensity of competition among market players is high,...
+ProcurementIQ estimates there are 1,042 suppliers of LEDs in the market, the top four of which account for less than 30.0% of total market revenue.
+The intensity of competition among market players is high, with suppliers competing on the basis of...
 Subscribe to learn more.

 Questions to ask potential suppliers